What Causes “Old People Smell” and How Can You Manage It?

 In addition, the intensity and character of the scent can vary from person to person due to differences in health, hygiene practices, and living environments.

-Is it possible to prevent “old people smell”?
+How to prevent “old person smell”?

 In addition, preparing a healthy diet rich in antioxidants, maintaining a clean living environment, and ensuring proper ventilation for your loved one can reduce the presence of musty odor.